Self-Hosted Weather Radar

 Data Licensing

-API Data (CC-BY-4.0) — Radar data, satellite tiles, and all other data served by the public LibreWXR API at api.librewxr.net is available under the Creative Commons Attribution 4.0 International (CC-BY-4.0) license.
+API Data (CC-BY-4.0, with one carve-out) — Radar data, satellite tiles, and all other data served by the public LibreWXR API at api.librewxr.net is available under the Creative Commons Attribution 4.0 International (CC-BY-4.0) license.
 You are free to use, share, and adapt this data for any purpose, including commercial use, provided you give appropriate credit to LibreWXR.
-The underlying data from government agencies (NCEP MRMS, IEM, ECCC, EUMETNET OPERA, ECMWF IFS) is public domain or freely available under their respective terms — the CC-BY-4.0 license applies to the aggregated composite data as served by this API instance, not to the original government data.
+The underlying data from government agencies (NCEP MRMS, IEM, ECCC, EUMETNET OPERA, MARN/SNET El Salvador, CWA Taiwan, JMA Japan, MET Malaysia, ECMWF IFS, NOAA GMGSI) is public domain or freely available under their respective terms — the CC-BY-4.0 license applies to the aggregated composite data as served by this API instance, not to the original government data.

 Software (AGPL-3.0-or-later) — The LibreWXR software itself is licensed under AGPL-3.0-or-later.
 If you modify and host LibreWXR, you must make your source code changes available under the same terms.